 - Let the applesauce cool before serving to your dog.
 You can also place it in the fridge for later use.

 Can dogs eat applesauce?
-Here you have the answer: dogs can eat applesauce and, in fact, it’s a healthy snack for them.
+Dogs can eat applesauce and, in fact, it’s a healthy snack for them.
 Not only is it packed with vitamins, minerals and antioxidants, but it’s also low in calories and easy to digest.
 However, puppies should not eat too much applesauce as their digestive system isn’t fully developed yet.
 If you want to give your dog a special treat, why not try making some homemade applesauce for them?
-It’s simple to do, it has less sugar and they’re sure to love it!
+It’s simple to do, and they’re sure to love it!